robbobfrh84/data-directory/bobnotes.md

 Nice to Have
 - actually query all the top level queirs and have a "list" of our sites "pages" to show like we have now.
 THat way adding a new dept. type will just be adding the name to that list.

+### Questions to solve.
+- Urls unrelated to this structure.
+HOWEVER, (sitestructure is a graphiql query. what does that look like).

 ### WHY?
 What could this be good for / helpful
 - Looking up links to pages,